 If you are not a member of a complying superannuation fund, or you are a member of a fund which cannot pay us insurance premiums from your member account, you can still take out insurance through superannuation by becoming a member of the Fund.
-This applies to Life insurance and TPD insurance.
+This applies to Life Insurance, TPD Insurance and Income Protection Insurance.